 Your Will is an important document.
 Keep your original Will in a safe place such as with your solicitor.
 Inform your executor of where your Will is kept and keep a confidential copy for yourself for easy review.

 Review your Will as your circumstances change.
 Your personal situation may change with marriage, retirement, births or deaths in the family.

-If you are a not-for-profit looking for help with a bequests program, our Not-for-profit Law services has further information at: https://nfplaw.org.au/giftsandwills
+If you are a not-for-profit looking for help with a bequests program, our Not-for-profit Law program has further information about bequests on their website.

 If you have any further questions regarding leaving a gift in your will to Justice Connect, please contact: